nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/terminology.md

 a = a + 1;
 ```

+I can do this because a is a pointer to a location in memory.

 This makes no sense in mathematics.
 Variables in Maths have values or values that can be discovered.
 You can't just set them to whatever you want.
 If I write:

 $$
 a = 12
 $$

-a is now 12 for the duration of the equation.
+$a$ is now 12 for the duration of the equation.

-## Capitals
+## Capitals, Bold and Italic in Variable Names

 - $x$ - lower case italic letters are used for variables representing scalar values, eg $5$
 - $\mathbf{x}$ - bold lower case letters are used for vectors.